TheDatBoi2003/Toontown_De-Clashified/sellbot-ideas/idea-doc.md

 When they arrive, Byers B. Ware meets the group at the front door, letting them know about the Marketing Director's expenses meeting.
 Byers found a crate of pies in cold storage, and he has to reheat them in his portable oven.
 Before entering, the toons are alerted to Rain's capture yet again.
 Rain tells them to continue on and that she will find a way out as usual.
 The Director welcomes the executives into his place, where he reveals the graphs showing the level of cog success in the takeover.
 While the Director is distracted in his presentation, Byers sneaks over to the oven to bake some pies.
 The beeping noises alert Bravecog soon enough, and he calls on the other executives in the room to attack the toons.

+### First battle
-**First battle:** The toons are split into 4 groups of 2.
+The toons are split into 4 groups of 2.
 One executive will fly into action at a time.
 All of the toons must defeat 3 level 12.exes, 2 level 15.exes, and a level 18.exe per group, all of which are immune to fires and sues.
 Regular cogs level 8-11, 9-14, and then 10-16 will periodically fly into battle based on the executive cog.

 The Director, spectating the incompetency of his workers, begins moving toward a button on the wall, which he slams out of frustration.
 He remarks on the toons' gall to waltz into his office when he was about to present his latest line of Sellbot managers.
 A hatch opens in the ceiling, and the marketing team flies in from above.